-Construction Listings
+Construction Providers

 How currency is maintained

-Glazing contractor listings in the construction sector require ongoing maintenance because licensing requirements, insurance thresholds, and applicable code editions change at the state and local level.
+Glazing contractor providers in the construction sector require ongoing maintenance because licensing requirements, insurance thresholds, and applicable code editions change at the state and local level.
 The International Building Code (IBC), published by the International Code Council (ICC), is adopted on a rolling basis by individual jurisdictions — meaning a contractor qualified under a 2018 IBC adoption may operate under different compliance obligations than one working in a jurisdiction that has adopted the 2021 edition.

-Insurance documentation, including general liability coverage and workers' compensation, is among the most time-sensitive listing attributes.
+Insurance documentation, including general liability coverage and workers' compensation, is among the most time-sensitive provider attributes.
 Minimum coverage thresholds vary by state — California's Contractors State License Board (CSLB), for example, sets specific bond and insurance requirements for licensed glaziers under its C-17 glazing contractor classification.

-How to use listings alongside other resources
+How to use providers alongside other resources

 Safety glazing compliance is a relevant filter when evaluating contractors for work in hazardous locations.
 ASTM C1036 (standard specification for flat glass) and ASTM C1048 (heat-treated flat glass) define material performance benchmarks that qualified glazing contractors must be familiar with.
 CPSC 16 CFR Part 1201 establishes federal safety standards for architectural glazing materials — a contractor's demonstrated knowledge of these standards is a meaningful qualification differentiator.

-How listings are organized
+How providers are organized

 - Service type — window and door glass repair, insulated glass unit (IGU) replacement, storefront and curtain wall glazing, specialty glass (tempered, laminated, fire-rated), and structural glazing